JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 type: tutorial
 layout: tutorial
 title:  "Working with Kotlin and JavaScript Modules"
-description: "A look at how to use Kotlin to interact with JavaScript modules"
+description: "A look at how to use Kotlin to interact with JavaScript modules."
 authors: Hadi Hariri
 date: 30/09/2016
 showAuthorInfo: false